dart-lang/site-www/src/content/interop/js-interop/js-types.md

 :::warning
 There can be inconsistencies in both performance and semantics for conversions when compiling to JavaScript vs Wasm.
-Conversions might have different costs depending on the compiler, so prefer to only convert values if you need to.
+Conversions may have different costs depending on the compiler, so prefer to only convert values if you need to.
 Conversions also may or may not produce a new value.
 This doesn’t matter for immutable values like numbers, but does matter for types like `List`.
 Depending